 Over time, the principles and law of aircraft salvage fell into abeyance, and is now of little practical effect and significance.

 The search for MH370 reminds us that governments cannot provide a solution to everything.
 In this instance, governments lack funding and expertise to carry out their own search.
-While aircraft salvage rewards seem non-existent, rekindling policies and practice to reward volunteer efforts can incentivize individuals and private firms to assist ships and aircrafts in distress, especially when there is no obligation to save property, and where resources like funding or emergency assistance are limited – over deserts and wilderness, and across oceans.
+While aircraft salvage rewards now seem non-existent, rekindling policies and practice to reward volunteer efforts can incentivize individuals and private firms to assist ships and aircrafts in distress, especially when there is no obligation to save property, and where resources like funding or emergency assistance are limited – over deserts and wilderness, and across oceans.

 A new International Convention is apt for this purpose, not merely to regulate salvage on high-seas, but because an international standard is highly persuasive in encouraging countries to enact uniform or harmonized legislation.
 This is especially true for Australia, where the legislature is highly committed to their international obligations, and where its current law on salvage does not extend to aircraft as a ‘subject’ of salvage that is, on its own, capable of giving rise to a salvage reward.

 Thomas Schoenbaum, Admiralty and Maritime Law (West Publishing Co., 2nded, 1994) vol 1, 9; vol 2, 322.

 First clear example of a suit for salvage in admiralty is in 1633; Marsden R G, Select Pleas in the Court of Admiralty, 1897, vol 2, xxxvi; Richard Shaw, ‘The 1989 Salvage Convention and Lloyd’s Open Form 1990: Are they working?’
 (1992) Marine Policy 127.